Karate Classes In Cann Hall

 Great for self defence, conditioning, and self-control, it’s a highly popular and effective martial arts training program going back to feudal Japanese martial tradition.
 It’s easy to understand and safe.
 It comes with a wonderful history and is an extremely worthwhile activity.

 Offering Karate classes in Cann Hall intended for individuals from all walks of life both male and female.
 We offer lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
 Our Karate students can be male or female, young or old, we are able to help individuals from all walks of life, irrespective of their sex or age.

 Karate practice (Cann Hall ) – Our Karate Classes in Cann Hall

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Cann Hall .
+We bring these three activities together to bring you a complete Karate tuition experience in Cann Hall .

 (info courtesy of: Karate Class in Cann Hall )